cosmos/cosmos-sdk/docs/docs/building-apps/04-vote-extensions.md

 type ExtendVoteHandler func(Context, *abci.RequestExtendVote) (*abci.ResponseExtendVote, error)
 ```

-An application can set this handler in `app.go` via the `SetExtendVoteHandler`
+An application can set this handler in `app.go` via the `baseapp.SetExtendVoteHandler`
 `BaseApp` option function.
-The `ExtendVoteHandler`, if defined, is called during
+The `sdk.ExtendVoteHandler`, if defined, is called during
 the `ExtendVote` ABCI method.
 Note, if an application decides to implement
-`ExtendVoteHandler`, it MUST return a non-nil `VoteExtension`.
+`baseapp.ExtendVoteHandler`, it MUST return a non-nil `VoteExtension`.
 However, the vote
 extension can be empty.
 See [here](https://github.com/cometbft/cometbft/blob/v0.38.0-rc1/spec/abci/abci++_methods.md#extendvote)
 for more details.